 Ad Types to help achieve this goal: Social Media Post Engagement, Social Media Page Likes, Social Media Link Clicks, Google Search Ads

 Bottom of the Funnel

-If we want to target people in the middle of the conversion funnel, our goal is to generate conversions.
+If we want to target people in the end of the conversion funnel who are ready to convert, our goal is to generate conversions.
 Now, remember, the meaning of a successful conversion varies from brand to brand.
 Some examples of what may be considered as a successful conversion in different industries include: